Let’s shop at Tsukiji Market！

 - Wrappings and Packaging Goods包装用品

 - The Japanese have long appreciated the beauty of paper and wood.
 Japan is a culture of “origami”–the art of paper folding.
 This art has percolated into everyday life leading to unique and beautiful ways of wrapping and packaging.
-Many paper and wood products such as wooden chopsticks, colorful place mats, and plates can be found throughout Tsukiji Market.
+Many paper and wood products such as wooden chopsticks, colorful place mats, and plates can be found at Tsukiji Market.

 - You will find some special clothes: aprons, worker’s uniforms, T-shirts, “Tenugui,” (Japanese cotton towels), rubber boots, and sandals.

-These are essential items for workers and professional shoppers at the market.
+These are essential items for workers and professionals shopping at the market.

 - Tsukiji Market is home to many sushi shops and restaurants.
 There are several traditional sushi restaurants serving sashimi (raw fish) and sushi (raw fish over rice).

-- One way to enjoy tasty raw fish at a very reasonable price is to give “Donburi,” or in short, Don, a try.
+- One way to enjoy tasty raw fish at a very reasonable price is to give “Donburi,” or ‘Don` in short, a try.
 Sashimi Don consists of a bowl of hot cooked rice with raw fish of your choice.
-When in doubt as to what to do, just watch the guy sitting near you and follow his every move!
+When in doubt as to what to do, just watch the person sitting near you and follow his every move!

-- You can enjoy a wide variety of popular and traditional Japanese food to choose from: ramen, soba and udon, tempura, and “unagi,” or eels.
+- You can enjoy a wide variety of popular and traditional Japanese food to choose from: ramen, soba and udon, tempura, and “unagi”(eels).
 Most eateries open for early birds, for both shoppers and workers in the market.
 That is why such eateries are relatively casual in style and reasonable.
-Give any one of them a try!

 - Tea Rooms and Coffee Shops軽食・喫茶

 - Take a break from shopping and sightseeing by stepping into a tea room or a coffee shop.
 After you catch your breath, walk through the crowds and experience the hustle and bustle of Japan’s culinary center.

 - In addition to shops and restaurants, there are hotel accommodations and package delivery services (takuhaibin) available in the Tsukiji district.